-More than 20 years of helping our clients to implement 360 degree feedback surveys has given us a full panorama of all the benefits that they offer and the best practices for creating and applying them.
+Thousands of 360 Degree Assessments implemented have given us a very broad overview of all the advantages they offer and the best practices for creating and applying them.

-360 Degree Feedback is all of the feedback on individual skills that employees receive from their work colleagues, which helps to identify their strengths and opportunities for improvement.
+A 360 Degree Feedback review is all of the feedback on individual skills that employees receive from their work colleagues, which helps to identify their strengths and opportunities for improvement.

 It is called 360º because it includes the self-evaluation of the person being evaluated and the evaluations of their work colleagues, including the Direct Manager, Peers, Direct Reports and Internal Clients.